yellowflagz/yellowflagz/README.md

 ### What's up, I'm Alberto - aka [Yellow][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Spanish Junior Sysadmin looking for improving my developer and system administrator skills!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I just launched my first blog: [The Yellowflag][website]
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning scripting with Python, Cloud and much more!
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to meet amazing people in the IT field
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Gaining more knowledge and beign more productive!
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🎮 Fun fact: I love videogames (Specially MMOs)

 ### Connect with me: